Visit Ayutthaya, Thailand

 Generally, the best time to go to Ayutthaya is between November and early April, when it stays relatively dry.
 Temperatures hover at around 29 C (84 F) year-round, with the coolest months being December and January (although they rarely dip below 20 C, 68 F).

-Suggested Ayutthaya itinerary
+Suggested itineraries featuring Ayutthaya

 This sample itinerary will give you an idea of what is possible when you travel in Ayutthaya, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.